 The majority of repetitive, monotonous, and dangerous tasks have been simplified through automation.
 With advancements in robotic autonomy and machine learning, some industrial robots now use vision-like sensor technology to help them perform intricate tasks and adapt to a changing environment.
 In addition, co-bots (collaborative robots) are working alongside human workers on many tasks that still require human interaction.

 Robotic automation in auto manufacturing will play an integral role in the shift from combustion engines to electric vehicles since robots can be programmed to meet higher demands and perform new roles while meeting production criteria.
 This especially will make newer vehicles and technology more affordable for the general public sooner than in the past.

 Will Automotive Automation Replace Assembly-Line Workers?

 Throughout the rise of automation in manufacturing, there has been concern over its impact on job security.
 However, as industrial robots carry out dangerous and dirty tasks, it is leaving humans with greater workplace safety, fewer on-the-job injuries, and internal opportunities to re-skill or learn how to maintain these robotic employees.

-Many studies have been done to show the overall impact of automation on the workforce is a positive one, with automation leading to the creation of new jobs.
+Many studies have shown that the overall impact of automation on the workforce is positive, with automation leading to the creation of new jobs.

 What is Automotive Automation used for in Manufacturing?

-Since its inception, automation within the auto industry has been used to relieve human workers of heavy, monotonous, and dangerous tasks and speeding production times.
+Since its inception, automation within the auto industry has relieved human workers of heavy, monotonous, and dangerous tasks and speeding up production times.
 Although technology has changed, the purpose behind it has not.
-Assembly lines today simply couldn’t function on man-power alone, which is why industrial automotive robots have been designed and programmed to handle increasingly more tasks.
+Today’s Assembly lines couldn’t function on manpower alone, which is why industrial automotive robots have been designed and programmed to handle increasingly more tasks.

-Robotic workers are skilled in manufacturing and assembly of:
+Robotic workers are skilled in the manufacturing and assembly of: